 Scientists and psychologists have long said that the colour blue has a calming effect on a person’s psyche.
 Some even believe that ocean therapy can be used to help treat mental illnesses such as Post Traumatic Stress Disorder (PTSD).

-Blue is also the colour that is often associated with peace, tranquility and a feeling of calm.
+Blue is also the colour that is often associated with peace, tranquillity and a feeling of calm.

 So what are you waiting for?